Lab Director

 Norwood Glaspie

-Norwood is a third-year doctoral student at the Institute of Child Development.
+Norwood is a fourth-year doctoral student at the Institute of Child Development.
 His interest encompasses topics such as Cognitive Development, Social Cognition, and Early Learning in children.
 Specifically, the role language and perception plays in children’s understanding of bias and social categories.
 Norwood is from North Carolina, where he received his Bachelors in Psychology from the University of North Carolina at Pembroke in 2018.
 In his free time he likes to watch sports games (i.e. basketball, football, and boxing) and going to the gym.
 His favorite children’s book growing up was Magic Tree House series by Mary Pope Osborne.

 Yeonju Suh

-Yeonju is a second-year doctoral student on the developmental science track at ICD.
+Yeonju is a third-year doctoral student on the developmental science track at ICD.
 She graduated from Duke University with a B.S. in Psychology in 2020 and worked as a lab manager for Dr. Tamar Kushnir at Cornell University and Duke University before coming to ICD.
 As a first-year student, Yeonju is actively exploring her academic interests, but she is broadly interested in children’s intergroup social cognition.
 Specifically, she wants to know how children perceive social groups, how group membership relates to self-identity, and how children learn of stereotypes.
 In the CBP Lab, Yeonju is working on a project that involves eye tracking for infants and their helping behavior.

 Undergraduate Research Assistants